gar1t/gage-save/tests/lib-run-util.md

 ## Init run meta

+A run meta directory contains run metadata.
+A run exists on a system for every valid meta directory.

 `init_run_meta()` initializes the run meta directory.
 It requires a run, an op ref, an op def, op config, and an op command.